 - 2 cups blanched almond flour

 - 1/2 teaspoon baking soda

 - 1/2 cup homemade cranberry sauce or organic whole berry cranberry sauce

-Line an 8x8 inch cake pan with parchment paper on the bottom and a couple of inches up the sides.
-Preheat your oven to 350 degrees.
+Line an 8x8 inch square pan with parchment paper on the bottom and a couple of inches up the sides.
+Preheat your oven to 350° F.

-In a large bowl, whisk together the eggs, 1/2 cup coconut sugar, orange juice, coconut oil, almond extract, and orange zest until smooth.
+In a large bowl, whisk together the eggs, sugar, orange juice, ghee or coconut oil, almond extract, and orange zest until smooth.